 All stress begins with our thoughts.
-Our perception of a situation largely influences how we feel about a situation: the good and the bad.
-We have all heard the stereotypical ways to reduce stress: go on a walk, exercise, or write out a schedule.
-However, one less talked about and highly successful method is meditation.
+Our perception of a situation largely influences how we feel about different circumstances: the good and the bad.
+We have all heard the stereotypical ways to reduce stress, like going on a walk, exercising, or writing out a schedule.
+However, one less talked about, and highly successful method is meditation.

 Mediation is about more than just saying “ohm.”
-It is a fast, simple, and inexpensive way to restore your inner peace and get your mind back on its tracks.
-You can practice mediation wherever you are and for however long you please.
+It is a fast, simple, and inexpensive way to restore your inner peace and settle your mind.
+You can practice mediation wherever you are, and for however long you please.

-Mediation is a type of mind-body complementary medicine.
-During mediation you working on focusing your attention and eliminated the stream of jumbled thoughts that may be troubling your mind or causing you undue stress.
+Mediation is a type of mind-body medicine.
+During mediation, you focus your attention and work to eliminate the stream of jumbled thoughts that may be troubling your mind or causing you undue stress.

 There are even different types of mediation so that you can find what is most comfortable and what works best for you.